 Tim stayed with me until George’s Place was opened in April 2016 when he entered the home.
 He continued in school and in August he joined three more of our boys at CCP Vocational Training in Mbale to study cookery.
 He excelled and cooked lunches most days for the staff, specialising in cake making, graduating after the course.
 Tim has had some setbacks, has been unwell on several occasions, usually when he stops taking the extremely strong medication, also had TB.
 He has disappeared at times, mostly when I am out of Uganda but always returns and seems settled now.

 We helped him start up a small business making and selling chapatis, by the side of the road, but this didn’t work out.
-He is an orphan – we have located an aunt and cousins who he visits regularly.
+As far as we know he is an orphan – we have located an aunt and cousins who he visits regularly.
 Last year he started working in a local bakery, this stopped during lockdown but has just started up again, he continues to make bread, biscuits, cakes and pizzas.

 With love and prayers.